 Batam Centre: Batam Centre offers deeper approaches and proximity to commercial services but is busier and less yacht‑focused.
 Ferry wakes and small‑craft traffic require caution.
 Berth availability varies, and advance coordination is recommended.

 If you are headed somewhere remote in Indonesia then consider expanding your knowledge base or have an information resource on board for most DIY situations.
 Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete boat systems guide.
 650 pages of practical advice.
-In Australia or Southeast Asia go to Boat Books for a copy or order through Amazon.
+In Australia or Southeast Asia go to Boat Books for a copy.
 By a yachtsman for other Yachtsmen and Yachtswomen.
 Marine systems are my profession so let me help you save money.

 Batam has a strong marine‑service sector due to its shipyards and commercial marine industry.
 Mechanical, electrical, welding, and fabrication services are widely available, though yacht‑specific expertise varies.
 Volvo Penta and Yanmar parts are typically sourced from Jakarta or Singapore, with local workshops handling routine servicing and minor repairs.
 Labour is affordable and generally reliable for straightforward tasks.